Belmont University

 Undergraduate | In-Person

-Experiential Design, BFA
+Experiential Graphic Design, BFA

-Experiential design is the practice of designing products, processes, services, events and environments with a focus placed on the quality of the user experience as well as culturally relevant solutions.
+Experiential graphic design is the practice of designing products, processes, services, events and environments with a focus placed on the quality of the user experience as well as culturally relevant solutions.

-Why Major in Experiential Design?
+Why Major in Experiential Graphic Design?

-Student design of a wayfinding app display in an airportWatkins College of Art's Experiential Design B.F.A. major focuses on human-centered design interactions.
+Student design of a wayfinding app display in an airportWatkins College of Art's Experiential Graphic Design B.F.A. major focuses on human-centered design interactions.
 The program engages students—on both the technical and conceptual levels—through hands-on learning with individual attention from professors.

 Program focus: